codifice/blog/content/posts/2020-02-18-configuring-the-rpi-cluster-network/index.md

 iptables-restore < /etc/iptables.ipv4.nat
 ```

-At this point we should remove any static IP addresses assigned in `/etc/hosts` on any of the non-gateway nodes as name resolution should all be done via the dnsmasq DNS server which is configured during DHCP.
+At this point, we should remove any static IP addresses assigned in `/etc/hosts` on any of the non-gateway nodes as name resolution should all be done via the dnsmasq DNS server which is configured during DHCP.

-You should now be able SSH onto any of the RPi's and ping an existing domain/ip (such as `ping www.google.com` or `ping 8.8.8.8`) and get a ping response back via the gateway.
+You should now be able to SSH onto any of the RPi's and ping an existing domain/IP (such as `ping www.google.com` or `ping 8.8.8.8`) and get a ping response back via the gateway.

-## SSHing on to the RPi's behind the gateway:

-## Disable WIFI on cluster RPis
+## Disable WIFI on cluster RPis and SSH via Jumpbox

 If you SSH onto one of the cluster RPi's (master, node1-3) and run `ifconfig` you'll see three adapters:

 * `eth0` - wired ethernet
 * `lo` - loop back (essentially 127.0.0.1)
 * `wlan0` - Wifi